 More information on CATLYST can be found in Section 3c below.
-CATLYST will be updated in 2021.
+CATLYST will be updated in 2022.

 The Regional Directors will leverage Metro Atlanta Chamber's 2019 Your Talent Your Future Report on looking at Georgia's entry-level talent supply vs. employer demand.
 The Regional Directors will work with training providers and meet with them semi-annually to determine their capacity to train customers.
-Details on the Regional Directors are explained in Section 2f.